-For everyone that wants to make their own cloth nappy products, Nancy Clifton-Powell from Squish & Co is doing a series of sew-along tutorials, so keep checking in here for new guides.
+For everyone that wants to make their own cloth nappy products, Nancy Clifton-Powell from Squish & Co did some sew-along tutorials.

 1. Fleece Liners

 What fabric will you need: Microfleece or Polar Fleece for a staydry effect.
 (You can use flannel if baby is sensitive to synthetic fabric)

 Size: Mine are quite big but it's a personal preference (they are 33 x 14cm) I find it easier to have a template instead of measuring each one individually.

 You don't have to sew fleece liners as fleece doesn't fray, but it does look prettier!
 Alternatively, you can use a pinking shears (zig zag scissor, I think I paid R250 for mine) to make it prettier.

 OK, if you are going to sew them its super easy, I like rounded corners but you could do square.
 If overlocking, remember to finish off the ends.
 Some people use fray stop, you can also burn them (be very careful) some sew the thread down.
 I unravel mine, knot the loopers with the needles and then thread through the stitching.
 Please ask here if you have questions.